Alumna uses skills learned at SIS to develop top ranked travel website

 When she decided to go back to school for her post-graduate certificate, returning to Wayne State was an easy choice.
 “My degrees from Wayne State have always prepared me with a practical foundation and allowed me to ‘hit the ground running,’ and I am grateful,” she said.

-Halpin’s main focus is now the My Michigan Beach website and the brand’s social media channels, which continue to grow as she adds content for fall including must-visit cider mills and apple orchards, and top spots to see Michigan’s fall color.
+Halpin’s main focus is now the My Michigan Beach website and the brand’s social media channels, which continue to grow and evolve and now includes fall favorites including must-visit cider mills, apple orchards, and top spots to see Michigan’s fall color.
 She hopes one day to further expand the site to feature other Great Lakes states.

 One of the most valuable things she learned as a librarian, Halpin said, is that access to information can change lives.
 So whether you’re looking to find the best dog-friendly beach in your area or how to stay safe from a lake’s dangerous rip currents, the information on My Michigan Beach can certainly lead you to a wonderful day at the beach with memories that can last a lifetime.